SubmarinerApp/Submariner/README.md

 * Files can be dropped onto the dock icon to import them.
 * Empty artists entries are deleted from the local library on deleting downloaded items.
 * Fix tracks not having a cover when imported.
+* Fix imported tracks having the wrong bitrate shown in the inspector.

 ### Version 3.0